1 Picturing high dimensions

 (b) A projection revealing the hole

 Wireframe diagrams show 1D, 2D, 3D, 4D and 5D cubes.
-Half of each cube is coloured orange to show how a new dimension expands from the previous one.
+Half of each cube is coloured orange to show how a new dimension expands from the previous one, by doubling it.
+Cubes greater than 2D are shown using a projection showing the cube patterns.

 For visualisation, the curse manifests in an opposite manner.
 Projecting from high to low dimensions creates a crowding or piling of points near the center of the distribution.
-This was noted by Diaconis & Freedman (1984a).
-Figure 1.4 illustrates this phenomenon.
+This was noted by Diaconis & Freedman (1984).
+Figure 1.5 illustrates this phenomenon, using samples that are uniformly distributed in \(p\)-dimensional spheres.
 As dimension increases, the points crowd the centre, even with as few as ten dimensions.
-This is something that we may need to correct for when exploring high dimensions with low-dimensional projections.
+This is something that we may need to correct for when exploring high dimensions with low-dimensional projections, which is explained in Laa et al. (2022).

 Three hexagon binned plots.
 The plot on the left is relatively uniform in colour, and looks like a disk, and the plot on the right has a high concentration of pink hexagons in the center, and rings of green and navy blue around the outside.
 The middle plot is in between the two patterns.

-Figure 1.4: Illustration of data crowding in the low-dimensional projection as dimension increases, here from 3, 10, 100.
+Figure 1.5: Illustration of data crowding in the low-dimensional projection as dimension increases, here from 3, 10, 100.
+The samples are generated from a uniform distribution in \(p\)-dimensional spheres.
 Colour shows the number of points in each hexagon bin (pink is large, navy is small).
 As dimension increases the points concentrate near the centre.

 Animation of sequences of 2D projections shown as scatterplots.
-You can see points moving in three different movement patterns, and sometimes they separate into clusters.
+You can see points moving in three different movement patterns, and in some projections the points separate into clusters.

 (a) Clusters